 A witness appearing on behalf of Land O'Lakes, Inc. (LOL) testified in support of Proposal 3.
-LOL is a dairy cooperative with over 4,000 dairy farmer member-owners who are pooled on six Federal Orders.
-The witness stated that their member's milk located in the Northeast and Midwest have provided supplemental supplies to both the Appalachian and Southeast marketing orders for the past 10 years.
+LOL is a dairy farmer member-owned Capper-Volstead cooperative with, at the time of the hearing, over 4,000 member farmers whose milk is pooled on 6 Federal Orders.
+The witness stated that its members' milk located in the Northeast and Midwest have provided supplemental supplies to both the Appalachian and Southeast marketing orders for the past 10 years.

-According to the witness, LOL is a continuous supplemental milk supplier to the Appalachian and Southeast orders and has higher costs hauling milk.
-The witness asserted that basing the MRF on changes in diesel fuel prices would be responsive to costs actually experienced by the handlers who move milk into these two deficit markets.
+According to the witness, LOL supplies supplemental milk to the Appalachian and Southeast orders and experiences high milk hauling costs.
+The witness asserted that using diesel fuel prices as the basis for the MRF would make it responsive to actual costs incurred by the handlers moving milk into these two deficit markets.

 A post-hearing brief submitted by LOL reiterated support for the adoption of Proposal 3.
-The brief said that in order to fulfill the supplemental milk needs of the two marketing areas, milk is sourced from 28 states, which demonstrates the distance milk must travel has further increased adding to the justification of why Proposal 3 should be adopted.
+The brief said that in order to fulfill the supplemental milk needs of the Appalachian and Southeast must travel has further increased, thereby strengthening the justification for the adoption of Proposal 3.
+Additionally, a comment filed by LOL in response to the Tentative Final Decision expressed continued support for the adoption of Proposal 3.

-An independent dairy farmer from New Market, Tennessee, testified in opposition to any changes to the Appalachian or Southeast marketing orders.
+An independent dairy farmer from Tennessee testified in opposition to any changes to the Appalachian or Southeast marketing orders.
 The witness testified that additional government intervention in moving milk was not necessary and that supply and demand should be relied upon to dictate what services are needed.
-The witness asserted that amending the orders as proposed would change the way milk is moved and that would hinder efficient milk hauling.
-The witness also was of the opinion that there is no assurance transportation credits received for supplying supplemental milk would truly reach the market's producers.
+The witness asserted that amending the orders as proposed would change the way milk is moved, thereby hindering efficient milk hauling.
+The witness also was of the opinion that there is no assurance that transportation credits received for supplying supplemental milk would truly reach the market's producers.
 The witness expressed concerns that the proposed increases in the transportation credit rate could affect producer decisions and producer blend prices.

 A witness testified on behalf of the Kentucky Dairy Development Council (KDDC).
-KDDC is a member-based organization that represents approximately 1,360 dairy farmers in Kentucky.
-KDDC did not state support or opposition for the proposals presented at the hearing.
+KDDC is a member-based organization that, at the time of the hearing, represented approximately 1,360 dairy farmers in Kentucky.
+The witness did not state support for or opposition to the proposals presented at the hearing.
 The witness was of the opinion that noncompetitive pricing is discouraging milk production in the southeastern United States.
-The witness stated the opinion that farm milk prices in Kentucky and in the Southeastern states have eroded and that KDDC was opposed to any Federal Order changes which would further erode farm prices.
-The witness did testify in support of changes to the orders that would strengthen the position of dairy farmers in Kentucky and in other Southeastern states.
+The witness was of the opinion that farm milk prices in Kentucky and in the Southeastern States have eroded and that KDDC was opposed to any Federal Order changes which would further erode farm prices.
+The witness did testify in support of changes to the orders that would strengthen the position of dairy farmers in Kentucky and in other Southeastern States.

-A post-hearing brief was submitted by KDDC in support of Proposal 3 even though no specific position was taken on proposals considered during the hearing.
-The brief said that Proposal 3 would benefit Kentucky dairy farmers by providing assistance in recovering market service costs.
+A post-hearing brief submitted by KDDC in support of Proposal 3 said that Proposal 3 would benefit Kentucky dairy farmers by providing assistance in recovering market service costs.